character-sheet

 3 AI-assisted (local model) On your device only Anyone with device access Model capability limits (smaller parameter counts = less nuanced reflection), higher technical setup bar Same as level 1; model weights stay local Journal with a local LLM (e.g. Ollama, LM Studio); paste AI output into character-sheet manually

-4 AI-assisted (frontier model) On your device + AI provider’s servers AI provider (Anthropic, OpenAI…) + anyone who compromises your account Provider data retention, potential training data use, account breach, jurisdiction-dependent legal access Opt out of training data in provider settings, review retention policy, use a pseudonym, keep entries vague The default setup: journal with Claude or GPT-4 using instructions.md; data.json lives in project knowledge
+5 AI-assisted (frontier model) On your device + AI provider’s servers AI provider (Anthropic, OpenAI…) + anyone who compromises your account Provider data retention, potential training data use, account breach, jurisdiction-dependent legal access Opt out of training data in provider settings, review retention policy, use a pseudonym, keep entries vague The default setup: journal with Claude or GPT-4 using instructions.md; data.json lives in project knowledge

-5 AI-assisted (frontier model + 3rd-party wrapper) On your device + AI provider + 3rd-party app’s servers All of the above, plus the wrapper company All level-4 risks, plus the wrapper storing your data independently, narrower control over how it’s used Read the wrapper’s privacy policy carefully; prefer providers that are explicit about not storing journal content Third-party apps built on Claude/GPT APIs (e.g. Purpose, Rosebud); character-sheet avoids this layer entirely
+6 AI-assisted (frontier model + 3rd-party wrapper) On your device + AI provider + 3rd-party app’s servers All of the above, plus the wrapper company All level-5 risks, plus the wrapper storing your data independently, narrower control over how it’s used Read the wrapper’s privacy policy carefully; prefer providers that are explicit about not storing journal content Third-party apps built on Claude/GPT APIs (e.g. Purpose, Rosebud); character-sheet avoids this layer entirely

 Notes on each level

-Level 0 — Pen and paper
+Level 0: Pen and paper

 The gold standard for privacy by default: no network, no server, no account.
 The risk is entirely physical.
 A locked box, a fireproof safe, or simply being choosy about where you keep it covers most of the threat surface.
 The downside is massive friction to usage, no search, no AI reflection, no long-term pattern tracking.

-Level 1 — Local digital, no AI
+Level 1: Local digital, no AI

 A plain text file, an offline app, or character-sheet with no AI connected.
-Full-disk encryption (FileVault on Mac, BitLocker on Windows) is the most important control — if someone steals your laptop, encryption is what stands between them and your journal.
+Full-disk encryption (FileVault on Mac, BitLocker on Windows) is the most important control.
+If someone steals your laptop, encryption is what stands between them and your journal.
 Backups matter here: a local-only journal lost to a hard drive failure is gone.

-Level 2 — Cloud storage, no AI
+Level 2: Cloud storage, no AI

 Adds device sync and automatic backup at the cost of storing data on a provider’s infrastructure.
 Google, Apple, and Dropbox all have privacy policies that grant them broad rights.
 End-to-end encrypted alternatives (Proton Drive, Cryptomator layer on top of any provider) close most of this gap.
 Government legal requests are a theoretical but real risk in some jurisdictions.

-Level 3 — Local AI (e.g. Ollama, LM Studio)
+Level 3: Local AI (e.g. Ollama, LM Studio)

 Running a model locally means no data leaves your machine.
 The practical tradeoff is capability: models that run on consumer hardware (7B-34B parameters) are less nuanced than frontier models at deep reflection tasks, though the gap is narrowing quickly.
 Setup is more technical.
 This is the highest-privacy option that still gives you AI assistance.

-Level 4 — Frontier AI (Claude, GPT-4, Gemini)
+Level 5: Frontier AI (Claude, GPT-4, Gemini)

 The most capable reflection partner available.
 The cost is trust: your journal content travels to the provider’s servers and is subject to their data retention and privacy policies.
-Most providers offer a way to opt out of using your data for model training — find and enable this setting if it matters to you.
+Most providers offer a way to opt out of using your data for model training.
+Find and enable this setting if it matters to you.
 Note that opting out of training doesn’t necessarily mean your data isn’t stored at all; the retention period and legal access policies are separate questions.

 What Anthropic says: Claude has an opt-out for model training, but stored conversations are still retained according to their standard policy.
 Check Anthropic’s privacy policy for current details.

-Level 5 — Frontier AI via 3rd-party apps
+Level 6: Frontier AI via 3rd-party apps

 Apps like Purpose, Rosebud, or Reflectly use frontier model APIs under the hood.
 You’re trusting the AI provider and the app company.
-The app often stores your journal content in its own database for features like search and history — check whether it does. character-sheet deliberately avoids this layer: it talks to no server, stores nothing remotely, and the only third party in the chain is the AI provider you choose.
+The app often stores your journal content in its own database for features like search and history, so check whether it does. character-sheet deliberately avoids this layer: it talks to no server, stores nothing remotely, and the only third party in the chain is the AI provider you choose.

 How character-sheet fits at each level